practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

-Hunt the Wumpus is a hide-and-seek game that takes place in an underground cave network full of interconnected rooms.
+ [Hunt the Wumpus][wikipedia] is a hide-and-seek game that takes place in an underground cave network full of interconnected rooms.
 To win the game, the player needs to locate the evil Wumpus and kill it while avoiding various different hazards that are hidden within in the cave.